paul-breen/cassava/README.md

 * header_row: Integer row index of the input file's header
 * first_data_row: Integer row index of the input file's first data row
+* comment: Character that introduces a file header section to be skipped
 * xcol: Integer column index from the input file for the plot x-axis
 * ycol: Integer column index `list` from the input file for the plot y-axis
 * x_as_datetime: Consider the x-axis data as datetime strings